Difference Between Serious and Great Bodily Injury in a Criminal Case

-For example, somebody's driving intoxicated by alcohol or drugs or both.
+For example, somebody is driving intoxicated by alcohol or drugs, or both.
 They get into an accident and hurt somebody else.
-Depending on how bad the injury is, that person could be charged with a felony DUI, a serious bodily injury.
-There could also be great bodily injury enhancements that add three years on the back of any sentence that you get great bodily injury enhancements which adds three years on the back of any sentence you get for that felony DUI.
+Depending on how bad the injury is, that person could be charged with a felony DUI or a serious bodily injury.
+There could also be great bodily injury enhancements, which add three years to the back of any sentence for that felony DUI.
 This “GBI” enhancement is covered under California Penal Code 12022.7 PC.

 It's not limited to DUI's these bodily injury allegations.
 It also has to do with batteries.
 You could cause serious injury to somebody.
-It has to do with all sorts of different crimes.
-The issue becomes that somebody does something intentionally and injures another party.
+It involves a range of different crimes.
+The issue arises when someone intentionally causes harm to another party.

 Then the question becomes, how bad is the injury?
 The worse the injury, the more likely you will be charged with great bodily injury or a severe injury that could elevate a typical misdemeanor case up to a felony case.
+This could have a profound impact on your life.
 Our Los Angeles criminal defense attorneys will explain this topic below.

 Great Bodily Injury Adds Three Years to a Sentence

-So, if you had a case, that would typically be a misdemeanor or a felony.
-It gets elevated up to a felony because of the great bodily injury allegation, or even a severe injury allegation, and you have to admit that you inflicted great bodily injury against another person, that admission will cause the crime that you plead guilty or no contest to, to become a strike, and that means you can't get it off your record.
-You can't reduce it to a misdemeanor, and you're going to serve 85% of any custody time that you get ordered to do.
+If you admit that you inflicted great bodily injury against another person, that admission will cause the crime that you plead guilty or no contest to become a strike, and that means you can't get it off your record.
+You can't reduce it to a misdemeanor, and you will be required to serve 85% of any custody time that you're ordered to serve.

 Often, it's subjective; sometimes, it's just obvious.
 For example, if you're driving a car drunk, you hit somebody.
-You break a bone in their body – break their leg, for example, or break their collar bone, you could get charged with a felony DUI, where the serious bodily injury comes in.
+If you break a bone in their body – break their leg, for example, or break their collarbone, you could get charged with a felony DUI, where the serious bodily injury comes in.
 You could also get great physical harm because any broken bone is typically enough to get the great bodily injury allegation.
+Other examples of great bodily injury could include severe burns, loss of limb, or internal injuries.

 Superb Bodily Injury Case Example